daniel04soden/collegeWork/myAssigments/tofinish/oopAssignment/danielSodenJavaApp/documentation/README.md

     - Custom datatypes?

 - Interfaces:
     - Would work well for the object parts
-    - Just a class with undefined methods/fields??

 - Exception Handling:
-    - Exceptions for database types
+    - Exceptions for database types (will be mostly handled within itself)
+    - Exceptions for items out of stock?
+(Pre defined stock on new run potentially)

+## SQLite Planning

+- Normalized for the most part (Not too stressed about things as long as it works for orders)
+- Need to find driver: ()

 - Final fields, methods and classes:
     - Final fields at the end of abstracted classes